 There are five profiles located at sites in the outer Queen Charlotte Sound: Double Bay, Long Island, Clark Point, Patten's Passage and Blumine Island.
 The sites in outer Queen Charlotte Sound are not influenced by ferry traffic, although some are on the sailing line of larger vessels using Shakespeare Bay.
-All five sites have remained very stable over the survey period since April 1997, showing only minor adjustments in beach shape, beach volume and sediment composition.
-It is interesting to note that even sites with considerable exposure to reasonably high energy, show little change.
+All five sites have remained generally stable over the survey period since April 1997.
+Long Island has demonstrated a trend of slow erosion since surveys began.
+Clark Point has been very stable.
+The other three sites may be showing signs of an erosion trend since about 2003/4.
+The reason for this is not known.